 HONORS & DISTINCTIONS

 Recipient of the SEC's: Law and Policy Award (2010)

 Distinguished Service Award, which is the highest honor the agency bestows on an individual (2004)

 Stanley Sporkin Award, which recognizes SEC staff who have made exceptionally tenacious and insightful contributions to the enforcement of the federal securities laws (1994)

 Drake University (J.D. with honors 1983; Order of the Coif; Law Review); Vanderbilt University (B.A.
 1980)

 District of Columbia, Missouri, and Illinois

 Law Clerk to Senior Judge J. Smith Henley, U.S. Court of Appeals, Eighth Circuit (1984-1986)

 K. Susan Grafton is a partner in the Washington, DC and New York offices of Dechert LLP where she focuses her practice on advising broker-dealers, hedge fund managers and other investment advisers on their business, regulatory, and compliance issues.
 Ms. Grafton represents broker-dealers and investment advisers in connection with regulatory exams and enforcement investigations.
-She also counsels trade associations and their members on a variety of rulemaking issues related to the Dodd-Frank Act, market structure, municipal advisor registration and other legal and regulatory developments.
+She also counsels trade associations and their members on a variety of rulemaking issues related to the Department of Labor’s fiduciary rules, market structure, municipal advisor registration and other legal and regulatory developments.

 Previously, Ms. Grafton was Vice President and Associate General Counsel at Goldman, Sachs & Co., where she advised the Securities Division on a variety of sales and trading issues.
 She began her career in the Securities and Exchange Commission’s Division of Trading and Markets.